tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 The specification uses the KEM combiner defined in {{?I-D.ounsworth-cfrg-kem-combiners}} that takes in two or more shared secrets and returns a combined shared secret.
 In case of PQ/T Hybrid KEM, the shared secrets are the output of the traditional key exchange and PQC KEM.
 The fixedInfo string defined in Section 3.2 of {{?I-D.ounsworth-cfrg-kem-combiners}} helps prevent cross-context attacks by making this key derivation unique to its protocol context.
 The KEM combiner function is defined in Section 3 of {{?I-D.ounsworth-cfrg-kem-combiners}}.

 In case of JOSE and COSE, the KDF and Hash functions will both be SHA3-256 (Hash Size = 256 bit) and the counter will be initialized with a value of 0x00000001 (Section 4 of {{?I-D.ounsworth-cfrg-kem-combiners}}).
 In case of JOSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "Javascript Object Signing and Encryption".
 In case of COSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "CBOR Object Signing and Encryption".

+## JOSE

+In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) since there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}, k will be constructed using the key derivation process defined in Section 4.6.2 of {{?RFC7518}}.

+In Direct Key Agreement mode, the output of the KEM combiner MUST be a key of the same length as that used by the "enc" algorithm.
+In this case, the empty octet sequence is used as the JWE Encrypted Key value.
+In Key Agreement with Key Wrapping mode, the output of the KEM combiner MUST be a key of the length needed for the specified key wrapping algorithm.
+In this case, the JWE Encrypted Key is the CEK wrapped with the agreed-upon key.

+## COSE

-In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}.
+In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) since there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}, k will be constructed using the KDF discussed in {{?RFC8152}}.
+The Key Derivation Function (KDF) will vary depending on the key agreement algorithm chosen.

+In Direct Key Agreement mode, the output of the KEM combiner MUST be a key of the same length as that used by the "enc" algorithm.
+In this case, the "ciphertext" field is encoded as a nil value.
+In Key Wrap mode, the output of the KEM combiner MUST be a key of the length needed for the specified key wrap algorithm.
+In this case, the "ciphertext" field is the CEK wrapped with the agreed-upon key.

 # KEM PQC Algorithms